f5devcentral/f5-rseries-training/docs/rseries_inside_the_tenant.rst

 Interface Behavior
 ==================

-The number of interfaces within a tenant will be based upon the number of vCPU’s assigned to the tenant.
+The number of interfaces within a tenant will be based upon the number of vCPUs assigned to the tenant.
 The screenshot below shows the interfaces inside the tenant lining up with the number of physical cores per tenant.
-In the example there are 36 vCPU’s assigned to a single tenant, this will equate to 18 physical CPU’s.
+In the example there are 36 vCPUs assigned to a single tenant, this will equate to 18 physical CPU’s.

 .. image:: images/rseries_inside_the_tenant/image4.png